sfortis/openai_tts/README.md

 - Unknown errors: Reported as "Unexpected error — please try again".
 - Non-audio API responses: The integration rejects non-audio content from the TTS API and logs details.
 - ffmpeg errors: If ffmpeg fails (e.g., missing binary or bad filter), the TTS call returns no audio and logs an error.
+- Rate limiting or temporary API errors (429/5xx): The integration automatically retries with exponential backoff.

 Ensure `ffmpeg` is installed and available in PATH on the Home Assistant host if you enable chime or normalization.